HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 Use these tools to ensure alignment of pillars before they become captured in epoxy.

 No expensive milling machine, jigs, or fixtures are necessary for accurate location of aluminum pillars in your stock.
-The "Bed Heads" countersink is piloted on the inexspensive and readily avaliable, Forster inletting guide screw.
+The "Pillar Align" countersink is piloted on the inexspensive and readily avaliable, Forster inletting guide screw.

 These tools are available in Gunsmithing Tools catagory.